juncture-digital/juncture-digital.github.io/_docs/component/image.md

 ---
 `image src=wc:Sunflower_sky_backdrop.jpg center medium`

-## Properties
+## Attributes
-{: .properties}
+{: .attributes}

-Many of the image-specific properties used in the ve-image viewer are based on the [IIIF Image API](https://iiif.io/api/image/2.1/).
+Many of the image-specific attributes used in the ve-image viewer are based on the [IIIF Image API](https://iiif.io/api/image/2.1/).
 The property values are often directly passed to the IIIF server hosting the images.
-For detailed explanations of the properties and possible values, the [IIIF image request parameters](https://iiif.io/api/image/2.1/#image-request-parameters) documentation should be consulted.
+For detailed explanations of the attributes and possible values, the [IIIF image request parameters](https://iiif.io/api/image/2.1/#image-request-parameters) documentation should be consulted.

 **[alt](#basic-examples)** (_string_):  The text to use in the _alt_ tag used by screen readers.
 If not provided an _alt_ tag is automatically generated from the manifest label property.